 Looking to balance work and pleasure that day I did not take out my camera till we got to our final beach destination and the cave area.
-I knew there would be no shortage of pictures there and our sunset drive home.
-I ended up with so many that I decided to go collage style except for 3 at the end so you could see more without being faced with annoying endless scrolling.
+I knew there would be no shortage of pictures there and on our sunset drive home.
+I ended up with so many that I decided to go collage style (except for 3 at the end) so you could see more without being faced with annoying endless scrolling.

 Below are 3 pictures that needed to be posted large size in order to do them justice.

-Looking like wasps nests on steroids, termite nests are a common site in trees here.
+Looking like wasps nests on steroids, termite nests are a common sight in trees here.
 They are, dark brown or black in color.
-Apparently their inhabitants taste slightly minty – I have not tried one yet but would if it was offered to me.
+Apparently, their inhabitants taste slightly minty – I have not tried one yet but would if it was offered to me.
 The smoke of a burning termite nest is also used as a mosquito repellent, a tip from our boat captain Elito Arceo when camping near Robles Point.

 The large Iguana in the other two pictures quietly sat there while I snapped away, when he decided he had enough, he made his exit climbing the tree.